BaselAbujamous/clust/README.md

 Clust has not been tried in Windows thoroughly.
 If you try it, your feedback will be much appreciated.

-We recommend that you download and install WinPython which provides you with many Python packages that *Clust* requires from http://winpython.github.io/
+We recommend that you download and install WinPython which provides you with many Python packages that *clust* requires from http://winpython.github.io/

 Open `WinPython Powershell Prompt.exe` from the directory in which you installed WinPython.